Does aromatherapy work?

 No one really "nose" if aromatherapy works, but the practice of using essential oils to treat illness and alter mood has existed for over 5,000 years.
 Whether aromatherapy causes a real physiological response or simply works by power of the mind (i.e. the placebo effect) remains to be seen.

 Aromatherapy, also known as essential oils therapy, uses aromatic oils derived from plant parts like roots, bark, or leaves.
 Since essential oils are very concentrated, they can be expensive.
 For example, it takes 1,000 pounds of rose flowers to produce just 1 ounce of rose essential oil.
 Essential oils can be combined with lotion for a body massage, added to warm bath water, or inhaled via a room spray or incense.
 Some essential oils are said to be calming while others are stimulating.
-In fact, a 2008 study found that lemon oil (known as a stimulant) elevates mood.
+In fact, studies have found that lemon oil (known as a stimulant) elevates mood.
 Another essential oil, lavender, was tested as a pain reliever but had no effect.

 Before starting any aromatherapy program you should consult your health care provider and a trained aromatherapist.
 Based on your medical history and lifestyle, they should be able to determine if you are a suitable candidate for aromatherapy.
 Some examples of people who should avoid aromatherapy include: